 - Not suitable if surrounding teeth are weak

-Zirconia Bridges for Dental Implants
+Zirconia Bridge for Dental Implants

 Zirconia is often used to fabricate implant-supported bridges.
 These are especially beneficial for: